 20 Feb Help my eczema is out of control

 Have you been struggling with your eczema?
 Has it gotten a bit out of control?
-Here are 8 natural tips to help you take control of your eczema!
+In my clinic, I often hear “Help my eczema is out of control”, so here are 8 natural tips to help you take control of your eczema!

 There are a number of well-researched strains of probiotics that are associated with eczema and atopic dermatitis.
 Strains that have been positively studied in relation to prevention or treatment of eczema include, Lactobacillus rhamnosus, Lactobacillus reuteri, Lactobacillus fermentum, and Bifidobacterium lactis.
 (This is the probiotic I recommend – Daily Synbiotic)